What's the Difference Between a PhD and a Professional Doctoral Degree?

 - Design rigorous research that expands the professional body of knowledge in your field.

-Not all universities offer fellowship programs, however many of the stronger ones do.
+Not all universities offer fellowship programs; however, many do.
 And while fellowships are often offered to PhD students conducting research, there are also programs designed for professional doctoral degree candidates.

 How You Can Earn Your PhD or Professional Doctoral Degree

-At an accredited online university, you won’t have to worry about moving to be close to campus.
+Walden University is an accredited online university offering professional doctorates and PhD degree programs online.
+When you choose Walden, you won’t have to worry about moving to be close to campus.
 You won’t even have to drive to a campus.
 Instead, when you earn a degree online, you can complete the majority of your coursework from home.
-Plus, both online PhD programs and online professional doctorates offer a flexible format that doesn’t require you to attend class at a specific time of day.
-With online degree programs, you can arrange your learning schedule so that it works with your full-time job and other family responsibilities.
+Plus, both online PhD programs and online professional doctorate programs often offer a flexible format that doesn’t require you to attend class at a specific time of day.
+With Walden’s online degree programs, you can arrange your learning schedule so that it works with your full-time job and family responsibilities.